Is Shark Exchange Legal In India: Legitimacy & Regulatory Risks

 It simply means the entity is registered as a reporting body for anti-money-laundering compliance.

-Does AML registration alone answer whether a platform is legally robust in all aspects?
+That leads to a thoughtful question: Does AML registration alone answer whether a platform is legally robust in all aspects?
+Not necessarily.

 What If an FIU-Registered Entity Violates Rules?